getCUJO/QoOID/draft-ietf-ippm-qoo.md

 1,1,1,1,1,200,200,200,200,200 will have identical distributions, but may have different application performance.
 Ignoring this information is a tradeoff between simplicity and precision.
-To capture all information necessary to perfectly capture outcomes we are getting into extreme computational complexity.
+To capture all information necessary to perfectly capture outcomes quickly gets into extreme levels of overhead and high computational complexity.
-As an application's performance is bound by how the developers react to varying network performance, meaning nearly all different series of latencies may have different application outcomes.
+An application's performance depends on reactions to varying network performance, meaning nearly all different series of latencies may have different application outcomes.

-It will most likely be necessary to add a time-scale to the application requirement specifications.

 ## Subsampling the real distribution
-Additionally, we cannot capture latency on every packet that is sent.
-We can probe and sample, but there will always be unknowns.
-We are now in the realm of probability.
-Perfection is impossible, but instead of denying this, we should embrace it, which is why talking about the probability of outcomes is the way forward.
+Additionally, it is not feasible to capture latency for every packet transmitted.
+Probing and sampling can be performed, but some aspects will always remain unknown.
+This introduces an element of probability.
+Absolute perfection cannot be achieved; rather than disregarding this reality, it is more practical to acknowledge it.
+Therefore, discussing the probability of outcomes provides a more accurate and meaningful approach.

 ## Assuming Linear Relationship between Perfect and Unusable (and that it is not really a probability)
 One can conjure up scenarios where 50ms latency is actually worse than 51ms